+You will usually have your first treatment session a few days or weeks after the planning session.
 There will be at least two radiation therapists at each treatment session.
-They may ask you to change into a hospital gown before taking you into the treatment room.
+They may ask you to change into a hospital gown and remove any jewellery from the treatment area before taking you into the treatment room.
 You will be able to leave your belongings in a secure locker.
 The treatment room will be in semi-darkness so the therapists can see the light beams from the treatment machine and line them up with the tattoos or marks on your body or mask.

-If you are having image-guided radiation therapy, the radiation therapists will take x-rays or a CT scan to ensure you are in the correct position on the treatment table.
+If you are having image-guided radiation therapy, the radiation therapists will take x-rays or a CT scan to make sure you are in the same position you were in during the planning session.
 They may move the table or physically move your body.
 They will check the scans straightaway and make any adjustments needed.

 Learn more about: